aabbtree77/aabbtree77-projects/README.md

 ### [schatzhauser](https://github.com/aabbtree77/schatzhauser)

-This a solid Go JSON API backend based on SQLite and sqlc, with session cookies-based user authentication, rate limiters, and user management cli.
-The idea was to add React later and turn this into a framework/web app, but two problems made it a no go.
+A Go JSON API backend based on SQLite and sqlc, with session cookies-based user authentication, rate limiters, and user management cli.
+Postgres is a premature optimization.
+Rate limiting is likely not future-proof for sharding.
+Tests take more code than the actual app, which is not right.
+How to simplify/rewrite this into actually useful authentication service?

-SQLite is great, but not really web-ready.
-Postgres is only slightly more complex to setup, but AI will generate codes just as easily and you get so much there out of the box that SQLite is just history now, for me.
-Another moment to note is that at some point tests began to take much more code than the actual app, leading to a stalemate.
-After all, we are building the web, not Ariane rockets, it does not make sense to spend too much time on "generic what ifs" when so many basic features are still missing.

 ### [surveillance](https://github.com/aabbtree77/surveillance)